 What dynamics develop in the addicted family?

-Living with or loving someone with addiction can leave the entire family feeling traumatized, on-edge, stressed, or isolated.
+Living with or loving someone with an addiction can leave the entire family feeling traumatized, on-edge, stressed, or isolated.
 Similar to veterans of war, each family member lives in a state of heightened stress, which wreaks havoc on physical and mental health.

 In response to this increased stress and panic, each family member attempts to manage and cope the best they can.
 Certain roles may develop as a result.
 Some family members will overcompensate, while others will isolate, or become rescuers.